Winter can be a costly time not just when it comes to Christmas shopping but in terms of energy consumption as well.

 Free ways to save on heating

-- PUT ON A JUMPER!
+- Put on a jumper!
 Finally, of course, there's the old-fashioned 'wear more layers' approach!
-Add a jumper, run the heating for an hour less a day and see if you notice.
+Add a jumper, you might be able to turn the heating off for an hour less each day and see if you notice.

 Free ways to save on appliances

-- UNPLUG CHARGER WHEN THE BATTERY IS FULL - Avoid leaving phones on charge unnecessarily, it can still waste energy.
+- Unplug chargers when the battery is full - Avoid leaving phones on charge unnecessarily, it can still waste energy.

 Free ways to save in the kitchen

-- SWITCH THE OVEN OFF EARLY - Depending on what you're cooking, consider turning off the oven before the timer goes off.
+- Switch off the oven really early - Depending on what you're cooking, consider turning off the oven before the timer goes off.
 Lots of food will keep cooking as the oven cools.